EvmosGov/proposals/communityspend/EvmosLP-Incentives-RD1.md

 For the kickoff program, we propose the equal distribution of incentives between the bridged assets **with the exception of gUSDC and gWETH pools**, as they are already being incentivized and are locked into smart contracts for the time being.
 This distribution will take course over a 90 day period.

+**Rebalancing of Pool Allocations** - Over the first 14 days funds will be split evenly between pools in each category, followed by distribution proportionate to each pool's TVL & Volume accordingly.
+50% of the category incentives based upon TVL, and 50% based upon volume to fairly distribute incentives to the most valuable pools.

 ![image](https://user-images.githubusercontent.com/16395727/192063915-ba6c8ae0-6e67-4eaf-9e87-3704002cfa8a.png)